Lorenzo Fontana: President of the Chamber of Deputies

 After the 2022 Italian general election, which saw a clear victory of the centre-right coalition able of winning an absolute majority both in the Chamber and the Senate of the Republic, Fontana was re-elected to the Chamber for the single-member constituency of Verona, gaining 132,554 votes.
 On 14 October, Fontana was elected President of the Chamber of Deputies in the fourth round with 222 votes out of 400.

 In his inauguration speech, Fontana thanked President Sergio Mattarella and Pope Francis for their role in Italy's life and quoted several Catholic personalities, such as Saint Thomas Aquinas and Blessed Carlo Acutis.

+While meeting the President of Verkhovna Rada Stefančuk, he reiterated that the Russian aggression represents a violations an international laws and that the winning of Ukraine means stability for all European countries.

 Political views

 Fontana is widely considered an ultraconservative.

 He calls himself a "crusader" who fights against abortion, euthanasia, same-sex civil unions, and stepchild adoption, which he considers as a "weakening of the family".
 He is also against "pro-LGBT" sexual education, stating that Vladimir Putin's Russia "is the reference for those who believe in a nationalist model of society".
-Fontana is an admirer of Putin, who described as a light for the Western world.
+Fontana was considered an admirer of Putin until the Russian invasion of Ukraine in 2022.
+Before the Russian attack, Fontana declared the foreign policy of Lega as totally in favour of NATO, including the sanctions on the Russian Federation.
+He reiterated that his positions are aligned with NATO and the EU, following the latest voting decisions of the Lega - ID group in the European Parliament.
 On 2 June 2018, the day after becoming minister, he added that "gay families do not exist", labelling them as "filth".
 He opposes illegal immigration to Italy, claiming it to be a serious threat that "aims to erase the Italian people along with their communities and traditions", along with "gay marriages and the so-called gender theory in schools".

-During his political career, Fontana built strong ties with neo-Nazi groups in his hometown Verona.
+During his life, Fontana has been in touch with far right football supporters' groups in his hometown Verona.
 In 2016, he welcomed and greeted Golden Dawn, a Greek neo-Nazi party later judged by the Supreme Civil and Criminal Court of Greece as a criminal organization, and he described its members as "fighters", stating that "their contribution will be decisive".

+He was a member of the European Parliament when his party entered the European group ENF with Marine Le Pen's Front National.
+Fontana has been one of the main protagonist of what he defined the "historical alliance" between Matteo Salvini and Marine Le Pen.